mtakaki/cachet-url-monitor/README.md

      . (since 0.6.10) *mandatory*
         - **ENVIRONMENT_VARIABLE**, it will read the token from the specified environment variable.
         - **TOKEN**, it's a string and it will be read directly from the configuration.
+        - **AWS_SECRETS_MANAGER**, it will attempt reading the token from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
+It requires setting up the AWS credentials into the docker container.
+More instructions below.
+It takes these parameters:
+            - **secret_name**, the name of the secret under which the token is stored.
+            - **region**, the AWS region.
 - **webhooks**, generic webhooks to be notified about incident updates
     - **url**, webhook URL, will be interpolated
     - **params**, POST parameters, will be interpolated